Da-Ronja/Assignment-2-Java-backend/README.md

 - Deleting data

 ### Appendix B: Reading data with JDBC

+**Back story:**
+We have been hired by a media mogul to develop a new music application similar to iTunes under a different name.
+They have ensured that the project is legal and have provided you with a lawyer familiar with Apple's legalities.

+**Application:**

-A Spring Boot application that contains functionality for interacting with the Chinook using the JDBC with the PostgreSQL driver.
+This is a Spring Boot application created through Spring Initializr that contains functionality for interacting with the Chinook database using the JDBC with the PostgreSQL driver.
 It includes CRUD operations for customer management and reporting.

-The following features are available:
+**The following features are available:**

 - Read all customers in the database
 - Read a specific customer by ID